qqkookie/tintin/docs/mods.akf.md

 * list.c:
 * tokenize.c:
 - #foreach and #list add/create option accepts space or comma separated list as item list.

 --------------------------------------------------------------------------------
 Sun Sep 30 12:00:00 2018 Akorn Farmer

 * main.c:
 - User can set tintin directory (default: $HOME/.tintin) by setting $TINTIN (Unix/Windows) environment variable.

 * tokenize.c:
 - #foreach list bug fix

+* parser.c:
+- get_arg_stop_spaces() will not stop at spaces in quoted string.
+- Quote has the highest precedence over brace or semicolon ({}[];\)
+- Quoted string is tread as single token/argument.
+- So no more need to enclose multi-word string in #case label.
+- Old : #case {"my apple"} New: #case "my apple"

 --------------------------------------------------------------------------------
 <EOT>